-^{dd} It is important to note that the number of firearm background checks initiated through the NICS (National Instant Criminal Background Check System) does not represent the number of firearms sold.
+&lt;sup>dd It is important to note that the number of firearm background checks initiated through the NICS (National Instant Criminal Background Check System) does not represent the number of firearms sold.
 Based on varying state laws and purchase scenarios, a one-to-one correlation cannot be made between a firearm background check and a firearm sale.

-The combination of the COVID-19 pandemic and the election season has caused a significant increase in sociopolitical discord, extremist views, and extremist behaviors, according to a DHS threat assessment.75 With heightened emotions due to the pandemic, increased extremist behavior, and increased gun sales, it is more important than ever for people and communities to promote resilience, increase connection, be mindful of what others may be experiencing, and be intentional about practicing patience.
-Some ways to decrease risk^{ee} are to keep all firearms securely locked up, prevent unauthorized access by children, and ask a friend or relative to take firearms in an emergency transfer until the crisis is addressed.^{m,n,o} Some firearms dealers will take firearms and store them safely for families during a crisis.
+The combination of the COVID-19 pandemic and the election season has caused a significant increase in sociopolitical discord, extremist views, and extremist behaviors, according to a DHS threat assessment.
+The With heightened emotions due to the pandemic, increased extremist behavior, and increased gun sales, it is more important than ever for people and communities to promote resilience, increase connection, be mindful of what others may be experiencing, and be intentional about practicing patience.
+Some ways to decrease riskee are to keep all firearms securely locked up, prevent unauthorized access by children, and ask a friend or relative to take firearms in an emergency transfer until the crisis is addressed.
+The normal security is addressed as a significant increase in the normal security is addressed.
+The normal security is addressed as a significant increased in the normal security is addressed as a significant increased in the normal security is addressed as a significant increased in the normal security is addressed as a significant increased in the normal security is addressed as a significant increased extremists and the normal security is addressed as a significant increased extremists and the normal security is addressed as a significant increased extremists and the normal security is addressed as a significant increased extremists and the normal security is addressed as a significant increased extremists and the normal security is addressed as a significant increased extremists and the normal security is addressed as a significant increased as a significant increased extremists and the normal security is addressed as a significant